-Now in their 19th year, Portland Monthly’s annual peer surveys for medical providers are open through June 30.
-One survey is open to MDs, osteopaths, podiatrists, registered nurses, nurse practitioners, and physician assistants to name the doctors, nurse practitioners, and physician assistants they would turn to if they or a member of their family needed care.
+Now in their 19th year, Portland Monthly’s annual peer surveys for medical providers are open.
+One survey, which closes June 30, is open to MDs, osteopaths, podiatrists, registered nurses, nurse practitioners, and physician assistants to name the doctors, nurse practitioners, and physician assistants they would turn to if they or a member of their family needed care.
 Another survey, which will remain open into July, puts the same question to a variety of other providers, from naturopaths and acupuncturists to psychologists and clinical social workers.
 Learn more about both surveys and find the links to them here.

 In the doctor/nurse/PA survey, managed by Portland Monthly partner DataJoe, providers can nominate up to three names in any or all of 79 specialties.
 Survey takers should read the instructions on the welcome page and in the survey itself to get tips on finding the name you’re looking for in the drop-down menu that will appear on the nomination form.
 If you don’t see the name you’re looking for, make sure you have the correct first and last name as they appear in Oregon Medical Board or Oregon State Board of Nursing records, or try a middle initial or middle name if the first and last names are a common combination.
 (In some cases, a provider has contacted us in the past with a request for how their name appears, which may differ from OSBN or OMB records.)